jakewdr/taskfile-cpplint-gcc-windows/readme.md

 ## Using the project

-To compile the c file and run the executable simply enter:
+To compile the c file and run the executable simply enter the following into the command line:

     task run